 The backlash was instant, forcing Macron's spokesman to issue a correction a few hours later clarifying that Pétain would not be among those honored.

 So is it fair to condemn Pétain for his actions during the war?
 Is it possible to compartmentalize Pétain's pre-WWII career like Macron was doing?
 No, not really.
 We don't look back at Hitler and compliment him for all the jobs he created in the 1930s or how he made the trains run on time.
 No, what came after far, far outweighed that.

-However, as I've shown, Pétain was hardly the only one who threw in the towel in 1940 when France was beaten.
-Most of the French did so as well, even if they are loath to admit it today.
-If that were all, if he was only guilty of quitting too soon like most of his countrymen, then we could perhaps take a more global view of Pétain's career like Macron was trying to do.
+As I've shown, Pétain was hardly the only one who threw in the towel in 1940.
+Most of the French did so as well.
+If that were all, if he were only guilty of quitting too soon, then we could perhaps take a more global view of Pétain's career like Macron was trying to do.